michasacuer/suitsupply-tech-assignment/README.md

 Swagger: https://app.swaggerhub.com/apis-docs/michasacuer/Suitsupply.alterations/1-oas3

+(client credentials in postman collection)

+The only way to post messages to queue/topic is doing it manually by SB Explorer or API.

 ## Comment:
 This business process would be easy to do using Logic App and possibly Function app for data validation.
 It would certainly be a cheaper (no or less code to maintanance).